-That’s why when we built this building many years ago, we called it a worship center because it is where we come together to worship, not in our private way, but all of us commonly in the same open and public way.
+That’s why when we built this building many years ago, we called it a worship center, because it is where we come together to worship, not in our own private way but all of us commonly in the same open and public way.
 We pray prayers together collectively as we are led from the pulpit.
-We sing hymns collectively together saying the same words, expressing the great profound truths of the Christian faith because we all affirm them together as the saints through the ages have and that’s one of the reasons we sing old hymns so that it doesn’t appear to anybody that we’ve invented anything new.
+We sing hymns collectively together, saying the same words, expressing the great profound truths of the Christian faith, because we all affirm them together as the saints through the ages have.
+And that’s one of the reasons we sing old hymns, so that it doesn’t appear to anybody that we’ve invented anything new.
 We hear the Word of God spoken by one person from this pulpit which is merely an explanation of what God has said in His Word, so that together we might better know what it is that we affirm and believe and obey.
 This is a worship center where we collectively come to worship the one true God in the one true way which He has ordained in Scripture.

 There’s a beautiful illustration of this, I think, in the thirtieth chapter of Exodus when God is laying out instruction for worship.
-At the end of the thirtieth chapter, the Lord says to Moses, “Take for yourself spices, they are named, stacte and onycha and galbanum, spices with pure frankincense; there shall be an equal part of each.”
+At the end of the thirtieth chapter, the Lord says to Moses, “Take for yourself spices” – they are named – “stacte and onycha and galbanum, spices with pure frankincense; there shall be an equal part of each.”
 This is a recipe.
-“And with it you shall make incense, a perfume, the work of a perfumer, salted, pure and holy, meaning separated.”
+“And with it you shall make incense, a perfume, the work of a perfumer, salted, pure and holy” – meaning separated.
 That is to say, this is a recipe to be used for nothing else.
-This is unique, separate recipe for a kind of incense perfume.
-“You shall beat some of it very fine, put part of it before the testimony in the tent of meeting where I shall meet with you, it shall be most holy to you...in this sense...the incense which you shall make, you shall not make in the same proportions for yourselves.
-It shall be holy to you for the Lord.”
+This is a unique, separate recipe for a kind of incense perfume.
+“You shall beat some of it very fine, put part of it before the testimony in the tent of meeting where I shall meet with you, it shall be most holy to you.”
+In this sense – “The incense which you shall make, you shall not make in the same proportions for yourselves.
+It shall be holy to you for the LORD.”
 This is a separate combination of ingredients for a very unique usage to be burned before the Lord.

 I think it’s important for us to understand the distinction between worship and ministry.
 Ministry is what we do for others.
 Worship is what we give to God.
 Ministry is that which comes down to us from the Father through the Son by the power of the Holy Spirit through us to others.
 Worship is that which goes up from us by the Holy Spirit’s power through the Son to the Father.
 Ministry descends from God to us and through us, worship comes through us and to us and ascends to God.
 And we have been called to give God worship.